(4) Good Starter Setups for a Beginning Vapor

 2 ppd = 24 mg

-E-liquid generally has concentrated nicotine, propylene glycol (Pg), vegetable glycerin (Vg) and flavoring extracts.
+E-liquid generally has concentrated liquid nicotine, propylene glycol (Pg), vegetable glycerin (Vg) and flavoring extracts.

 PG = Propylene Glycol - the "flavor carrier" of e-liquid.
 A secondary source of "throat hit", but not as strong as the nicotine concentration.
 Some people have a sensitivity or even an allergy to PG.
 It's very thin in consistancy.

 VG = Vegetable Glycerin - the "vapor maker" of e-liquid.
 Used as a sweeter in many food sources, and also as a skin emollient.
 It's very thick in consistancy.

 Sweeter (sugary) or darker flavors tend to clog coils and wicks faster.
 E-liquids heavy with Vg are thicker in viscosity and may not wick as well as thinner e-liquids in some tanks.

 Vaper's Tongue: What is it and what can be done?